This page has been reviewed for AHSP 2017 but is subject to change.

 If I have a telescope, but don’t know how to use it, can someone help me?

 Yes!
 Bring your telescope.
 This is why star parties are so popular.
 There are always a lot of friendly and experienced people who will be happy to help you set up your equipment and to observe the sky.
-In addition we will have workshops like collimation, star hopping, and Go To 101 to help you to get more out of your equipment and the hobby.

 What if I don’t have a telescope?